gwn/ted/README.md

 `ted` ..

-- is an editor that works on a given task directory.
+- is an editor that works on a given directory.
 It has no implicit project database.
-The "project" IS the directory you supply.
-It works like git in this sense.

 - supports tag based categorization & filtering and priority based ordering.